juanchok12/Real-State-Market-King-County/README.md

-# King County Real Estate Market Analysis
+# Seattle Real Estate Market Analysis

 ## Overview
 This project is a comprehensive analysis of the real estate market in Seattle.
 Using a Jupyter Notebook, we explore various trends, pricing factors, and the impact of economic indicators on the housing market.